 Individual flat windows are UPVC double glazed window frames.
-Some window frames are fitted with spandrel panels.
-The windows in the communal staircase area are UPVC window frames with openable vents or small trickle vents.
+Windows in the common area stairwell have spandrel panels.
+The windows in the communal staircase area are UPVC window frames with small trickle vents only.

-3) Access is gained to all flats from the ground floor using the main access door(s) leading to the staircase area, the front door is timber, the rear is aluminium.
+3) Access is gained to all flats from the ground floor using the main access door(s) leading to the staircase area, the front and rear access doors are timber.